codrinaignat/GNURadio-Spectrum-analyzer-with-data-save/README.md

 # GNURadio-Spectrum-analyzer-with-data-save

+This application was part of my dissertation thesis and it uses the RTL-SDR device, a cheap, popular and versatile SDR device.

 Application features:
 - spectrum exploration in the frequency range of 100kHz - 6GHz, depending on the used device;
 - type of receiver selection in the user interface: Spectrum analyzer with or without data recording, Mono/Stereo FM receiver with or without data recording, AM/NBFM receiver with or without data recording;